Skip to main content

 • String

-• Number (integer or floating point, gets converted to a 64-bit floating point)
+• Number (stored as a 64-bit floating point)

 • Boolean (true, false)